chuchuroth/ROS_basics_in_5_days/README.md

 Modify setup.py to find the .launch.py files : data_files..

 node is designed to handle a specific function or capability of the robot, eg. One node for controlling wheel motors, One node for managing a laser rangefinder, One node for face recognition… a 'entry point' can start one or more nodes.

+using the MultiThreadedExecutor for better callback handling

+Making velocity proportional to how far it needs to turn Providing smoother transitions
+Ensuring it doesn't **overshoot** as much
+Stopping more precisely at the target angle

+There are a few potential issues I can see:
+The laser data filtering only checks for distances > 0.1, but doesn't handle 'inf' or 'nan' values that might come from the laser scanner.
+The angular error calculation assumes the laser scan covers 360 degrees uniformly, but this might not be true - we should check the scan angle range.
+The proportional gain (0.3) might be too low, causing slow response, or too high, causing oscillations.

+so i make all three adjustments: Add better laser data validation and filtering, adjust the angle calculations based on actual laser scan parameters, Tune the control parameters

+Better Wall Following Logic:

+Uses PD (Proportional-Derivative) control for smoother wall following Adds lookahead using diagonal measurements to anticipate turns Adjusts speed dynamically based on wall proximity Focuses on maintaining consistent right-side distance to the wall Diagnostic Information:

+Prints laser configuration and key readings every 2 seconds Shows important control parameters (error, P-term, D-term) Includes velocity commands in the output
+Improved Error Handling:

+Properly handles invalid laser readings
+Uses try-except blocks to prevent crashes
+Provides clear error messages
+Smoother Motion:

+Reduced maximum angular velocity for smoother movement Applies gentler corrections when near the target distance Uses derivative control to prevent oscillations